-The four rubric levels in the self-assessment rubric, Lacking, Emerging, Demonstrating, and Excelling serve as developmental stages.
+The four rubric levels in the inservice rubric, Lacking, Emerging, Demonstrating, and Excelling serve as developmental stages.

 At this stage, the practice is not evident in the teacher’s performance, and the teacher lacks awareness of the practice and is likely practicing in ways that are counter to effective DLI teaching.